Depicting the Anatomy of a Landing Page

 EXPERT TIP: Consider starting your main headline (a.k.a.
 Unique Selling Proposition) with a verb, rather than a noun and use words such as “Get”, “Gain” “Achieve”, etc.

 According to the landing page best practices, the supporting statement needs to be close to the main headline.
-Its goal is to solidify the main headline by providing more details on the topic or explaining a little bit on the unique selling proposition.
+Its goal is to solidify the main headline by providing more details on the topic or explaining the offer.
 Here’s an awesome example of a supporting statement from Slack, that I stumbled upon a few years ago: “Slack is designed for teams that are sending robots to Mars".

 EXPERT TIP: To make your landing page copy optimized for search engines (if you decide to enable indexing”), consider using the H1 tag for the main headline and H2 tag for the supporting statement.